-Students Not Meeting "Approaches Grade Level" Standard on EOC academic acceleration provided by FISD.
+The "Approaches Grade Level" standard is considered passing on each EOC and all required STAAR assessments.
+Students who do not meet grade level on STAAR are required to complete 30 hours of academic acceleration provided by FISD.
 Parents and students will receive an Accelerated Instruction Plan (AIP) that will address student needs for content not mastered, as indicated on the STAAR test.
 Students may not be eligible for late arrival/early release as juniors and seniors if they have failed to meet the requirements of the STAAR assessment program.
 Individual Graduation Committees may be convened for students failing to approach grade level on two EOCs.